 Would your child be interested in joining the Mountain Jaguares?

 – The afterschool program meets every week at Morgantown Learning Academy but is open to all students (public and homeschool as well!)
 5th grade and up (prior experience required).
 Our Mountain Mapache group is also open to 5th graders as well as older students who do not have previous outdoor experience.
-The week day for the Jaguares in Fall 2016 is every Thursday.
+The week day for the Jaguares in Spring 2017 is every Thursday.

 – Each Jaguar will need a day pack, water bottle or camel pack, nut free snack, a compass, whistle on a cord, and other survival materials and books that they will receive in class.
 Students will need to be well prepared for cold and wet weather.
 Parents will need to fill out transportation forms for our monthly Friday trips to Coopers Rock.
 We will also have an overnight camping trip on MLA property!